-Jalapenos are often considered to be a hot chile, but actually they are pretty tame when compared to hotter chiles, such as the habanero.
+Jalapenos are often considered to be a hot chile, but actually, they are pretty tame when compared to hotter chiles, such as the habanero.
 A jalapeno’s heat depends on which strain or subspecies of jalapeno it is, so you never know how hot it will be until you taste it.
-Also, a large part of the fire is in the seeds and their membranes, so once these are removed you have taken away much of the heat.
+Also, a large part of the fire is in the seeds and membranes, so once these are removed, you have removed much of the heat.

 You can use either fresh or canned chiles for this stuffed jalapenos recipe.
-The fresh jalapenos will be the hottest, followed by the pickled jalapenos.
-Sweet banana peppers should be mild.
+The fresh jalapenos will be the hottest, followed by the pickled jalapenos, and sweet banana peppers should be mild.
 A combination of all three will provide something for all as well as a colorful presentation.